CartoDB/documentation/app/content/deck-gl/using-the-cartolayer.md

   {{%/ bannerNote %}}

 2. Create a token using our token API with access to the required table.
+To make the request to the `tokens` endpoint, you need to get an access token first.
+Please read the [API documentation](https://api-docs.carto.com) to know how to get it.

    ```shell
    curl --location -g --request POST 'https://gcp-us-east1.api.carto.com/v3/tokens?access_token=eyJhb...' \